 Hi, welcome to the website!
-I’m Dan Wadleigh an IT Professional with experience as a Windows Systems Administrator, enthusiasm for systems development, and interest in just about all technology.
+I’m Dan Wadleigh an IT Professional with experience as an IT Manager and working Windows Systems Administrator, enthusiasm for systems development, and interest in just about all technology.
 I am not a “ninja”, “guru” or self-proclaimed “expert”.
 I simply have worked in IT for years helping companies successfully operate while running and building their business.

 Catching the IT Bug Early